On top of your Nexus salary, receive up to $14,900 in financial support

 - culturally diverse background.
 Indigenous applicants, those from non-English speaking backgrounds, with disabilities, or from rural communities are strongly encouraged to apply

-- knowledge in high needs areas such as science, technology, engineering and mathematics
+- knowledge in high needs areas such as science, technology, engineering and mathematics, other discipline specialisations are also considered.

 - strong interpersonal skills, resilience and commitment to become a high quality Secondary teacher in Victoria